MTHS-TSA/TSA-Reference/highschool/cybersecurity-hs.md

 # Cybersecurity HS [Removed]
 {: .no_toc }

 Note: Cybersecurity HS was removed following the 2022 national conference.
-Thank you for all the memories; may we advocate for cyber events in the future
+Thank you for all the memories; may we advocate for cyber events in the future.

 ~ jnac